oneapi-src/oneDAL/docs/source/onedal/data-management/index.rst

 Graph service
 -------------

-Graph service is a concept that defines a set of functionality for access to the :capterm:`graph`.
+Graph service is a set of functionality for access to the :capterm:`graph`.
 It allows to:

 - Have unified access to the data from :capterm:`graph` objects of different